 I primarily follow a low-carbohydrate approach, so the foods I recommend are generally of the low-carb variety

 Many of the foods should last for a long time.
-It's TOO STRESSFUL to feel like there's so much fresh food in the fridge (or mini-fridge) that you have to eat asap.
+It’s TOO STRESSFUL to feel like there’s so much fresh food in the fridge (or mini-fridge) that you have to eat asap.
 This way, you can truly choose what you WANT to eat, WHEN you feel like it.
-For these reasons, I highly stress finding good, wholesome food for the pantry and freezer that's non-perishable.
+For these reasons, I highly stress finding good, wholesome food for the pantry and freezer that’s non-perishable.
 And maybe a few treats so that you can make yourself a mug cake on occasion!

 Here are my top lists of foods to keep in your dorm or apartment!